Specicount/Specicount/audit_landing_page.md

 simplify the workload of the client and increase productivity.
 The client wishes to have a portable application that can be used to capture the data, sort the captured data and export this to graphing software.
-The photo-based system is also required to be interfaced so the existing work performed is not nullified if the application is adopted as accepted practice.
+The photo-based system is also required to be interfaced so the existing work performed is not nullified if the application is adopted as accepted practice (**this sentence is a bit vague**).

 The application should also be designed with the potential for adaptation and use within other scientific communities, such as field reporting.

-Further to this, a basic image identification system that could sort an input (**what input?**) into multiple groups (**of what?**) is requested.
+In addition to this, a basic image identification system that could sort an input (**what input?**) into multiple groups (**of what?**) is requested.
 This would be used to sort initial sedimentary extract slides into specific pollen groups (**what kind of pollen groups? genus, family, species? idk**) that can be studied in an order to improve productivity.